 Frank W. Chen was born in Taipei, Taiwan, and came to the United States in 1968 at the age of 4.
 He received his undergraduate degree in Economics from Stanford University in 1985, and his law degree from UCLA School of Law in 1988.
-He has been practicing law in the State of California for the past twenty-seven years.
+He has been practicing law in the State of California for the past twenty-nine years.

 He was formerly a partner of the law firm of Wasserman, Comden, Casselman & Esensten, L.L.P.
 He has successfully tried dozens of cases to verdict, as well as obtained favorable results in arbitrations and mediations.
 In 2005, 2006, 2010, 2012, 2013, 2014, 2015, 2016 and 2017, he was selected for inclusion in Southern California Super Lawyers, a distinction given only to the top 5% of all lawyers in the state.
 In 2010, 2011, 2013, 2014, 2015 and 2016, he was named as one of Pasadena Magazine's Top Attorneys.

 His practice focuses on real estate litigation involving hotels, shopping centers, office buildings, residential complexes and single family residences.
 The broad spectrum of real estate matters he has handled include breach of purchase agreements, breach of owner/contractor/architect contracts, broker liability, partition and sale, enforcement of mechanic's liens, construction defect, land subsidence, commercial landlord-tenant, homeowners association, specific performance, quiet title, easements, adverse possession, eminent domain, inverse condemnation, usury, and judicial foreclosures.